The CBSA wants to encourage all residents returning to Canada to have a smooth border crossing.

 Help us keep wait times low: keep this checklist handy to help make sure you are prepared.

-- Plan ahead and check border wait times, or follow us on Twitter for hourly border wait time updates.
+- Plan ahead and check border wait times.

 - Avoid crossing during peak travel times like weekend evenings.
 Consider crossing at the least busy port of entry in the area.